LinuzJ/sys4bigml-work-repo/project/README.md

 #### Running

-To run locally, follow the proceeding steps:
+To run locally, follow the steps in the root README:

-- minikube
-- mount to minikube VM
-- Cloudrun service
-- prometheus port forwarding to local machine (`kubectl port-forward service/prometheus 9090:9090`)